Åbro Brewery and Cape Brewing Company

 Now it is official!
 The Swedish brewery Åbro is going to establish them self in South Africa.

 They are going to both bottle and keg their beers.
-First brew is planned to November 2012.
+The first brew is planned to November 2012.

 This is fantastic news.
 Not that Åbro i famous for brewing great beers but this kind of cooperation is great news.
 New beers might be imported to South Africa and hopefully South African beers can be exported to Sweden.
 I am going to follow this project really close.